aut0maticjack/lazyweb/3D-Printing-Part-Strength.md

 * Rectangular/rectilinear infill varies the least under bending stress, I'd use this for stable mechanical parts.
 * Hexagon/honeycomb infill is still fairly okay, it resists tension less and is faster to print.
+* Rectilinear aligned to the force direction is strongest, 3D honeycomb is next best, rectilinear at 45 degrees to force direction is next weakest.
+Seems 3D honeycomb is the best all-rounder.
 * The difference from low infill like 10% or 20% to high infill like 50% is drastic.
 * There is diminishing returns from 50% infill to 75% infill.
 * I don't think it's worth printing over 80% infill.